The Frobenius Theorem for Log-Lipschitz Subbundles: Introduction

-Given a $n$-dimensional smooth manifold $M$, and a smooth tangential subbundle $\V\le TM$, we say $\V$ is \textbf{involutive}, if for any vector fields $X,Y$ that are sections of $\V$, their Lie bracket $[X,Y]$ is also a section of $\V$.
+Given a smooth manifold $M$ and a smooth tangent subbundle $\V\le TM$, we say $\V$ is \textbf{involutive}, if for any vector fields $X,Y$ that are sections of $\V$, their Lie bracket $[X,Y]$ is also a section of $\V$.